Chinese Market Gardens (La Perouse)

-The Chinese Market Gardens is a heritage-listed market gardens at 1-39 Bunnerong Road, La Perouse, City of Randwick, New South Wales, Australia.
+The Chinese Market Gardens is a heritage-listed market gardens at 1-39 Bunnerong Road, La Perouse, New South Wales, a suburb of Sydney, Australia.
 It is also known as Chinese Gardens La Perouse, Phillip Bay, Matraville and Randwick.
 The property is Crown land and is owned by NSW Department of Industry, a department of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 13 August 1999.

 History

 Indigenous history

 Pre-1780s the local Aboriginal people in the area used the site for fishing and cultural activities - rock engravings, grinding grooves and middens remain in evidence.
 In 1789 Governor Arthur Phillip referred to "a long bay", which became known as Long Bay.
 Aboriginal people are believed to have inhabited the Sydney region for at least 20,000 years.
 The population of Aboriginal people between Palm Beach and Botany Bay in 1788 has been estimated to have been 1500.
 Those living south of Port Jackson to Botany Bay were the Cadigal people who spoke Dharug, while the local clan name of Maroubra people was "Muru-ora-dial".
 By the mid nineteenth century the traditional owners of this land had typically either moved inland in search of food and shelter, or had died as the result of European disease or confrontation with British colonisers.